 Virtual Reality Evolution was organized to bring information in about all sorts of use-cases.
 Entertainment and gaming aren’t the only uses on the list; among them are healthcare, education, and retail.
+London seems to be a hub for augmented and virtual reality conferences.
 The conference featured more than 25 keynote speakers and had representation from more than 100 companies.
 This event serves as a great platform to converse with other thinkers in the AR/VR field.

 Mar 29-31 in San Jose, CA